lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

-with me as I struggle through trying to come up with human-readable explanations for all of this stuff; Sean Devlin for reminding me that Sage is an excellent educational tool; and Watson Ladd for pointing out a correction w.r.t the Hasse invariant (the Hasse-Witt matrix is undefined, not singular.)*
+with me as I struggle through trying to come up with human-readable explanations for all of this stuff; Sean Devlin for reminding me that Sage is an excellent educational tool; and Watson Ladd for pointing out a correction w.r.t the Hasse invariant (the Hasse-Witt matrix is undefined, not singular.).
+Finally, I'd like to thank all the people who reviewed drafts of this post, including (in no particular order) Bryan Geraghty, Shane Wilton, Sean Devlin, Thomas Ptacek, Tanner Prynn, Glyph Lefkowitz and Chris Wolfe.*

 [c101]: https://www.crypto101.io
 [costello]: https://eprint.iacr.org/2016/413